Griffiths, Annual Report of the Missouri Botanical Garden 21: 165, 1910

 The cladodes are generally of uniform shape on this prickly pear and may be subcircular or ovate to obovate but seldom elongate.
 Spines are yellow and 1 to 1.5 cm long and often fewer than in O. lindheimeri.
 Glochids are spread throughout the entire areole as in O. lindheimeri or O. engelmannii.
 The areoles of this Opuntia may be slightly raised in age.
 This Opuntia is found in South Texas along the Rio Grand River.

 This prickly pear has lemon-yellow flowers that are smaller than those of O. lindheimeri or O. engelmannii.
-Sometimes the flowers are greenish-yellow or pale.
-Fruit is smallish, often numerous, and generally lacks a neck.
-Moreover, the fruits of this large prickly pear are smaller than those of O. lindheimeri and are often spherical or egg-shaped; generally, they do not have necks though they may taper to the base.
+Sometimes the flowers are greenish-yellow or pale-yellow.
+Fruit is smallish, often numerous, and generally lacks a neck, but they may taper to the base.
+Moreover, the fruits of this large prickly pear are smaller than those of O. lindheimeri and are often spherical or egg-shaped.

 O. alta has been reported to be diploid or hexaploid by different sources.